 Some things to remember:

 - There are a few fresh options that are not safe.
 Garlic and onions are definitely out.
 Mushrooms are generally regarded with suspicion as well, as is tapioca/cassava.

 - In some cases, veggies are safe but their leaves and stems are not.
-This applies to nightshades like tomatoes and eggplant as well as rhubarb, the leaves of which contain calcium oxalates that burn your parrot’s mouth.
+This applies to nightshades like tomatoes and eggplant as well as rhubarb, the leaves of which contain calcium oxalates in levels that can burn your parrot’s mouth.